varoonpartha04/Gesture-Recognition/README.md

 If you add any new packages to the project, you might need to update the requirement files.
 Please follow the steps:
 1. pip freeze > requirements.txt
-2. Push it to git# Gesture-Recognition
+2. Push it to git